Father Wound and Family Constellations

 These feelings often coexist simultaneously.

-Underneath anger, there is often a deep longing to have felt:
+Underneath anger or distance, there is often a deep longing to have felt:

 protected